tweevilly/Portfolio_Projects/README.md

     Salt Lake City Downtown Map (.docx).

 # Project Objectives
-    Implement a program that loads and delivers 40 packages using limited truck and driver resources
+    Implement a program that loads and delivers 40 packages using limited truck and driver resources.

-    Account for various delivery constraints including delays, deadlines, grouped deliveries, and incorrect addresses
+    Account for various delivery constraints including delays, deadlines, grouped deliveries, and incorrect addresses.

-    Use a custom-built hash table for efficient package management
+    Use a custom-built hash table for efficient package management.

-    Simulate time and calculate accurate delivery timestamps for each package
+    Simulate time and calculate accurate delivery timestamps for each package.

-    Ensure the total mileage does not exceed 140 miles
+    Ensure the total mileage does not exceed 140 miles.

-    Provide User Interface:
-        Delivery status of any package at any time Summary of total mileage
+    Provide User Interface:     Delivery status of any package at any time Summary of total mileage
                                 Status of all trucks and their delivery progress

 # Constraints and Assumptions
     Truck :